eriknyquist/nedry/README.rst

 ::

-   trivia
+   trivia [time_limit]

-   Fetch a trivia question from opentdb.com and allow 60 seconds for all discord users in the channel to provide an answer.
+   Fetch a trivia question from opentdb.com and allow all discord users to provide an answer until the time limit is up.
 Whoever provides the correct answer first wins, and if the correct answer is not provided, then nobody wins.
-Keeps track of scores (number of wins) by discord user ID.
+Also keeps track of scores (number of wins) by discord user ID.

+   [time_limit] should be replaced with the desired time limit for the question, in seconds.
+   This parameter is optional; if no time limit is provided then a time limit of 60 seconds will be used.

    Example: